 Howdy.
 I am a web developer and proponent of building efficient, accessible, and highly usable web experiences.
-Also a big fan of dry humor and dark beer.

 I’ve always appreciated the power of the web, but took a roundabout way to becoming a developer.
 I’ve been a academic nerd in grad school, studying digital communications.
 After that I was a digital advocacy nerd, supporting a couple of great climate change and environmental organizations.
 Finally, I started focusing in on being a web development nerd, as a technical project manager then developer.